 IAI: F2 903N.
-(3 lec/0 lab)

 ART 104 History of Photography

 This course covers the history of photography from its beginnings in the 1830s to the present.
 It familiarizes the student with key photographic artists, styles, and movements.
 Current photographic processes and criticism are discussed.